Yves33/wxgpx/src/docs/README.md

 wind_dir     # wind direction, in degrees, that is the direction the wind is pointing to north=0.
 South winds points towards the North
 ```

 - Wind
-A very simple plugin to enter the values of speed when you can’t or don’t want to download from winds-up.
+A very simple plugin to enter the values of speed when you can't or don't want to download from winds-up.
 The script will generate four columns in table, as  Winds-up_import.py
 ```python
 wind_avg      # average wind speed